JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 # The (Statistical) Power of Pairs #

-WORK IN PROGRESS

 In this post I describe how I stumbled upon a "hidden" parameter involved in doing a power analysis with paired data.

 ## Problem Setup ##

 So the most useful thing out of this entire post might be the following; for straightforward power analyses, I use a program called [G*Power](http://www.psychologie.hhu.de/arbeitsgruppen/allgemeine-psychologie-und-arbeitspsychologie/gpower.html).

-Let's use G\*Power to compute the # of samples we need with an effect size of 1 and standard error parameters ($\alpha=0.05$ and $ \text{power}=(1-\beta)=0.8$).
-Note, I like using the effect size when doing power analyses, since I think it is a nice straightforward way of specifying how strong an effect I expect to see.
+Let's use G\*Power to compute the number of samples/subjects we need with an effect size of 1 and standard error parameters ($\alpha=0.05$ and $ \text{power}=(1-\beta)=0.8$).
+Note, I like using the effect size when doing power analyses, since I think it is a nice way of specifying how strong an effect I expect to see.
 This is where some people get all worked up about power analyses, "power analyses are a bunch of baloney since you're making things up."
-It is true that when you don't have much data on which to base your power analysis, there is a bit more freedom to choose your parameters.
+It is true that when you don't have much data on which to base your power analysis there is a bit more freedom to choose your parameters.
 However, I think that the real point of power analysis is to tell you what sample sizes are reasonable for your study.
-If you fudge the numbers at the beginning, you're really lying to yourself about how big a task you're taking on.
+If you fudge the numbers at the beginning, you're really lying to yourself about how big a task you're taking on which may cause problems later on.
 Anyway, onto the results.

-If we start with an unpaired analysis, this is what we get:
+If we start with an unpaired analysis, this is what we get in G\*Power:

 <figure>
 <img src="unpaired.png">